 - Your server uses interleaved dual inline memory modules (DIMMs), which you must add, remove, or replace in pairs.
 Each pair must be of the same type, capacity, and speed.
-The server comes with one pair of DIMMs installed in DIMM slots 1 and 2 on the system board. - You can increase the amount of memory in the server through one of the following methods: - Replacing the installed DIMMs with higher-capacity DIMMs - Installing an additional pair of DIMMs in slots 3 and 4 for a single microprocessor configuration - Installing an additional pair of DIMMs in slots 5 and 6 for a dual-microprocessor configuration
+The server comes with one pair of DIMMs installed in DIMM slots 1 and 2 on the system board. - You can increase the amount of memory in the server by replacing the installed DIMMs with higher-capacity DIMMs or by installing additional pairs of DIMMs. - To optimize system performance in a single-microprocessor configuration, install DIMMs in the following sequence: